sugo29/gastro_bleeding/README.md

 # gastro_bleeding
-This is a repo for reseach paper and model made to predict whether the images captured during wireless capsule endoscopy is bleeding or not. the model is based on CNN architechture. this project was made in a team with my fellow batchmate for the reseach internship.
+Research Repository: Wireless Capsule Endoscopy Bleeding Detection This repository contains the research paper and the accompanying model developed to predict whether images captured during Wireless Capsule Endoscopy (WCE) indicate bleeding.
+The project leverages a Convolutional Neural Network (CNN) architecture, which is specifically designed for image-based classification tasks, to achieve accurate detection.